Subscribe to the CT4F Newsletter to stay informed!

 Professional speech has always been regulated differently than regular speech.
 Always.
 For good reason.

 A lawyer can't tell you it's legal to rob a bank, even though that's "just speech."
 A doctor can't prescribe you medication they know won't work, even though recommending treatment is "just speech."
-An accountant can't file fraudulent tax returns on your behalf, even though filling out forms involves words and numbers—which are "speech."
+An accountant can't file fraudulent tax returns on your behalf, even though filling out forms involves words and numbers.

 Why?
 These are professionals with licenses who have special access to vulnerable people.
 We trust them with sensitive information.
 With our money.
 With our health.
 With our children's minds.

-Colorado's law doesn't stop therapists from talking.
-It stops them from practicing a specific set of techniques that every major medical organization says are harmful and ineffective.
+Colorado's law didn't stop therapists from talking.
+It stopped them from practicing a specific set of techniques that every major medical organization says are harmful and ineffective.
 That's not censorship.
 That's basic consumer protection.
+And the fact that the Supreme Court disagreed on the legal framework doesn't change the underlying medical reality.

 MYTH #2:

-"This Law Forces Therapists to Affirm Gender Transition"
+"This Law Forced Therapists to Affirm Gender Transition"

 THE SPIN: